Hermes

 Two tools are exposed to the Hermes LLM directly during a session:

-• engram_query — lets the LLM explicitly query project memory mid-session for a specific topic.
+• waystone_query — lets the LLM explicitly query project memory mid-session for a specific topic.
 Useful when context shifts significantly mid-conversation.

-• engram_recall — retrieves a specific node by ID or tag.
+• waystone_recall — retrieves a specific node by ID or tag.
 Useful for the LLM to confirm or expand on a specific fact surfaced by prefetch().

 Hosted API for cross-machine sync

-By default, Engram stores memory in a local SQLite file at ~/.engram/.
+By default, Waystone stores memory in a local SQLite file at ~/.waystone/.
 To sync memory across machines or share a project with a team, switch to the hosted API:

 memory: